rubelchowdhury20/PIKTORML/session_3.md

 <h1 align='center'>Session 3</h1>
-<h2 align='center'>Recap</h2>
-### The Linear Regression:
+### Linear Regression Recap:

 Linear regression is a kind of statistical analysis that attempts to show a relationship between two variables.

 The core idea is to obtain a line that best fits the data.
 The best fit line is the one for which total prediction error (all data points) are as small as possible.
-Error is the distance between the point to the regression line.
+Error is the distance between the points to the regression line.